leep-frog/command/docs/basics/options.md

 ## `command.CustomSetter`

-By default, the value provided is simply stored in the `commondels.Data.Values` map with the argument/flag name as the key.
+By default, the value provided is simply stored in the `command.Data.Values` map with the argument/flag name as the key.
 If you wish to override this behavior, you can provide a `CustomSetter` to do custom logic with the value.

 ## `command.Transformer`